blurstudio/hab/README.md

 ## tox

-We use tox to do all unit tests using pytest and also run black and flake8 code quality checks.
+All testing should be launched using tox.
+It launches pytest and also runs code quality checks.
 You should use tox before you push your code changes to ensure that your tests will pass when running on github.